this is the second in a series of posts on the Brown Berets…

 The march began in Calexico.
 It went through several Chicana/o barrios, such as El Centro, Brawley, Calipatria, Niland, the Salton Sea, Mecca, Coachella, Indio, Indian Wells, Palm Springs, San Jacinto, Redlands, Casa Blanca, Los Angeles, Bakersfield, McFarland, Fresno, Mendota, Merced, and Stockton.

 The march ended with five days of organized protest in Sacramento.
-The key issues were farmworker’s rights, better education for Chicanas/os, the over-reaction of the state capital riot police, welfare rights, and prison reform.
+The key issues were farmworker’s rights, better education for Chicanas/os, the over-reaction of the state capitol riot police, welfare rights, and prison reform.

 The Brown Berets realized that much more needed to be learned about the social conditions of the barrio.
 The Brown Berets also understood that there were many Chicana/o barrios who had still not heard the message of Chicanismo.